 Expectedly, Joel Schumacher places much emphasis on visual style Town Creek is a beautifully photographed film.
 In the flashback scenes, Schumacher brings out the period settings with an emphasis on texture.
 The black-and-white lighting schemes that he uses here are among some of Schumachers best cinematographic work.
 Even though the film was shot in Romania, it captures an authentic sense of taking place in backwoods West Virginia.
 It is to Joel Schumachers credit that he does not allow his usual preoccupations with style to overrun the show and keeps an emphasis on delivering the horror basics.

 The characters have been stripped to a minimum and neither Henry Cavill nor Dominc Purcell does much to stand out in either of the lead roles.
 The one performer who does is German actor Rainer Winkelvoss who offers sympathy as the head of the Wollner household he almost seems as though he could be the father or an older brother to Stellan Skarsgård.
+The film should also be notable for featuring appearances of names like Henry Cavill and Michael Fassbender before either became well-known names.

 Joel Schumachers other films of genre interest are: the comedic The Incredible Shrinking Woman (1981), which is probably his best film; the teen vampire film The Lost Boys (1987), the afterlife film Flatliners (1990), the redneck psycho film Falling Down (1993), two excruciating ventures into the Batman movie franchise Batman Forever (1995) and Batman & Robin (1997), the snuff movie thriller 8MM (1999), the sniper thriller Phone Booth (2002), the musical adaptation of the The Phantom of the Opera (2004) and the numerology psycho-thriller The Number 23 (2007).
 Joel Schumacher also wrote the script for the all-Black musical Wizard of Oz revamping The Wiz (1978).